 Cross-platform integration techniques, supported by collaborative threat intelligence platforms, guarantee that security teams can efficiently operationalize threat data across diverse settings while maintaining data integrity and actionability.

-While organizations increasingly rely on threat intelligence to bolster their security defenses, API integration is the cornerstone for seamless threat intelligence sharing across security ecosystems.
+While organizations increasingly rely on threat intel to bolster their security defenses, API integration is the cornerstone for seamless threat intelligence sharing across security ecosystems.

 A robust CTI program leverages standardized API protocols to automate data ingestion from multiple data sources, enabling security operations center (SOC) teams to process and analyze threats more efficiently.